 During The Day:

-- Most activities will be done outdoors (as weather allows).
+- Many activities will be done outdoors (as weather allows).

 - Children will be grouped according to age/grade as much as possible and will be in groups of no more than 6, including the staff member(s).
 Children and staff will remain in that same group throughout the day and week unless there are extenuating circumstances that necessitate a change.

 - As much as possible, we will avoid activities that require campers and staff to touch hands or be in close contact with one another.
 Campers will be encouraged to maintain spacing between themselves.